FestivALL Event Guide

 Weekend One: May 3rd - 5th

 FestivALL starts off with Maryland Sheep and Wool Festival at Howard County Fairgrounds.
-Some events being held are displaying antique shearing equipment, cheesemaking demonstrations, a wool fashion show, parade of sheep breeds, shearing demonstrations, displaying sheep breeds, and Tim Livengood telling a story.
-There will also be performances from Fiddlin’ Earl White, Maggie Sansone, Port Right, Rob Caruthers & Friends, Slim Harrison, and Walt Michael & Company.
-Some family activities include twining, lucet braiding, crochet, spinning, knitting, needle felting, hand carding, woven bookmark, and wool applique.
-Elkridge Furnace Inn and Baldwin Station have special menus for Sheep and Wool Festival.
+Antique shearing equipment, cheesemaking demonstrations, a wool fashion show, parade of sheep breeds, and shearing demonstrations are just some of the great activities you will experience.
+There will be performances from Fiddlin’ Earl White, Maggie Sansone, Port Right, Rob Caruthers & Friends, Slim Harrison, and Walt Michael & Company.
+Families can participate in crafting activities include twining, lucet braiding, crochet, spinning, knitting, needle felting, hand carding, woven bookmark, and wool applique.

-M3 Rock Festival, take play May 3rd through May 5th at Merriweather Post Pavilion.
-Come and see your favorite bands performing here.
-These bands include Kix, Whitesnake, Warrant, Firehouse Steven Adler, Danger Danger, Skid Row, Extreme, Tora Tora, Quiet Riot, Vixen, Kingdom Come, Bang Tango, Vain, Autograph, Dokken with original members don Dokken, George Lynch and Mick Brown, XYZ and Special VIP Acoustic Set by Kip Winger.
+The M3 Rock Festival will take place May 3rd through May 5th at Merriweather Post Pavilion.
+Tease out your hair, put on some leopard print spandex and fingerless gloves, and celebrate the days of decadence and glamour.
+The best and most memorable hair metal bands will all be in attendance, including: Whitesnake, Warrant, Skid Row, Extreme, Tora Tora, Quiet Riot, Vixen, Kingdom Come, Bang Tango, Vain, Autograph, Dokken, XYZ and a special VIP acoustic set by Kip Winger.

 Weekend Two: May 10th - 12th

-Preakness Festival is taking place the weekend of May 10 - May 12.
+The Preakness Festival is taking place the weekend of May 10th & May 12th.
 This Annual Preakness Celebration Festival is one of several events during the week-long special events celebrating the annual running of the Preakness Stakes, and the 2nd jewel in thoroughbred racing’s Triple Crown.
-Come on down and go on midway rides & games, Ferris Wheel, Helicopter tours, and see the Fastrax Skydiving Team.
-Enjoy their beer and wine garden, Maryland’s finest vendors and Baltimore area’s best food, and live music on the stage.
-Parking costs $20 but each event has free admission.
-Friday will have live performances from The Dale Toliver and Jocelyn Faro and the Ragazzi.
-Saturday will have Hypnotic Willie and Over Under and Sean Hetrick and the Leftovers.
-You can also find out where to stay, restaurants and things to do.
+The Festival includes midway rides and games, a ferris wheel, helicopter tours, Fastrax Skydiving Team, and the first ever Weis Markets Hot Dog Eating Concert.
+Of course, the festival also features the best hot air balloons and tethered balloon rides in Maryland.
+Enjoy the beer and wine garden, Maryland’s finest vendors, Baltimore area’s best food, and live music throughout the day, including performances from The Dale Toliver, Hypnotic Willi, Over Under, and Sean Hetrick and the Leftovers.

 Weekend Three: May 17th - 19th

-DC101 Kerfuffle at Merriweather Post Pavilion on May 19, 2019.
-Pre-reserved parking is not going to be available because of a community event.
+DC101 presents Kerfuffle at Merriweather Post Pavilion on May 19th.
 Bands that will be performing will include Greta Van Fleet, Young the Giant, The Revivalists, Tom Morello, SHAED, and The Blue Stones.
-Make sure to buy your tickets online.
-You can also find out where to stay, restaurants and things to do.

 Weekend Four: May 24th - May 26th